jefynho1213/filebase/README.md

 # filebase

 Filebase was thought to be a simple library to enable the storage of data without the necessity of database, its interaction with Pandas leaves it good for analytics.
-The storage is done through files with any type of data, but for the Pandas to it is necessary to write data in DataFrame format.
-The data is sererialized with the msgPack library, for the read and write be performed in a shorter time and achieved savings of 35% in storage.
+The storage is done through files with any data-type, but for the Pandas to it is necessary to write objects that extends the Pandas DataFrame class.
+The data is serialized using the msgPack library, so the read and write can be performed in a shorter time and achieved savings of 35% in storage size.

 ## Examples